henriblancke/jdbc_fdw/README.md

 ```
 sum, avg, stddev, stddev_pop, stddev_samp, var_pop, var_samp, variance, max, min, count.
 ```

+#### GROUP BY clause push-down
+The jdbc_fdw supports pushing down GROUP BY clauses to the remote server.
+When combined with aggregate functions, both the aggregation and grouping are performed on the remote server, reducing data transfer and improving performance.

+Supported:
+- Single and multiple column grouping
+- Grouping by expressions
+- GROUP BY with WHERE clause
+- Standard SQL GROUP BY syntax

+Not supported:
+- GROUPING SETS
+- CUBE/ROLLUP
+- HAVING clause (planned for future release)

 ### Notes about features

 #### Maximum digits storing float value of MySQL